Last updated

 After adding the CNAME to your DNS configuration, click the Verify button.
 If Frontegg is able to verify the CNAME record, you will see a success message.
 After a successful setup, you should also see your custom domain listed on the Administration Page's Domain tab with a verified tag.
 Domain verification typically takes anywhere from a few minutes to a few hours.

-If you see a notification that Frontegg is unable to verify your custom domain, please double check that you entered your CNAME correctly in your DNS provider and try again.
+If you see a notification that Frontegg is unable to verify your custom domain, please double-check that you entered your CNAME correctly in your DNS provider and try again.

 custom-domain